AustinCodingAcademy/wordpress-gitbook/02Lesson.md

 # Career Readiness
 * You will be able to add this to their resumes
+* You will be able to help small businesses understand their audiences.

 # Key Questions
 1. What is google analytics?